OpenFusionProject/OpenFusion/CONTRIBUTING.md

 Creating new branches for the rebase isn't strictly necessary since you can always return a branch to its previous state with `git reflog`.

 For moving uncommited changes around between branches, `git stash` is a real blessing.

+## Code guidelines

+Alright, you're up to speed on Git and ready to go.
+Here are a few specific code guidelines to try and follow:

+### Match the styling

+Pretty straightforward, make sure your code looks similar to the code around it.
+Match whitespacing, bracket styling, variable naming conventions, etc.

+### Prefer short-circuiting

+To minimize branching complexity (as this makes the code hard to read), we prefer to keep the number of `if-else` statements as low as possible.
+One easy way to achieve this is by doing an early return after branching into an `if` block and then writing the code for the other path outside the block entirely.
+You can find examples of this in practically every source file.
+Note that in a few select situations, this might actually make your code less elegant, which is why this isn't a strict rule.
+Lean towards short-circuiting and use your better judgement.

+### Follow the include convention

+This one matters a lot as it can cause cyclic dependencies and other code-breaking issues.

+FOR HEADER FILES (.hpp):
+- everything you use IN THE HEADER must be EXPLICITLY INCLUDED with the exception of things that fall under Core.hpp
+- you may NOT include ANYTHING ELSE

+FOR SOURCE FILES (.cpp):
+- you can #include whatever you want as long as the partner header is included first
+- anything that gets included by another include is fair game
+- redundant includes are ok because they'll be harmless AS LONG AS our header files stay lean.

+The point of this is NOT to optimize the number of includes used all around or make things more efficient necessarily. it's to improve readability & coherence and make it easier to avoid cyclical issues.

+## When in doubt, ask

+If you still have questions that were not answered here, feel free to ping a dev in the Discord server or on GitHub.